M (James Bond): Ralph Fiennes: 2012–present

 After the death of Dame Judi Dench's M at the end of Skyfall, she is succeeded by Gareth Mallory, played by Ralph Fiennes.
 Mallory had been the Chairman of the Intelligence and Security Committee prior to heading MI6, and is a former lieutenant colonel in the British Army.
 He served in Northern Ireland (with the Special Air Service) during the Troubles, where he had been held hostage by the Irish Republican Army for three months.
 In Spectre, the 00 Section of MI6 is briefly dismantled in addition to Mallory being demoted.
 He assists Bond in the field when it is revealed that the Nine Eyes initiative is part of Spectre's plan for world domination.
-In No Time to Die, Mallory authorizes the development of Project Heracles, a DNA-targeting nanobot bioweapon.
-Project Heracles is stolen by Spectre and falls into the hands of Lyutsifer Safin (Rami Malek), eventually leading to the death of Bond as he sacrifices his life in order for the weapon to be completely destroyed.
+In No Time to Die, Mallory authorises the development of Project Heracles, a DNA-targeting nanobot bioweapon.
+Project Heracles is stolen by Spectre and falls into the hands of Lyutsifer Safin, eventually leading to the death of Bond as he sacrifices his life in order for the weapon to be completely destroyed.
 Mallory eulogises Bond at the end of the film.

 Mallory is the first M in the Eon series whose real name is known from the start, and he continues to be referred to both as M and as Mallory throughout the films.